 – Wood Shavings

 Wood shavings make an excellent choice of chicken bedding for several reasons.
-Wood shavings break down quickly.
+First, wood shavings break down quickly.
 They also have excellent insulation capabilities, making wood shavings suitable for making chicken bedding in cold months.

 Furthermore, wood shavings are highly moisture resistant, which makes them less vulnerable to mold.
 Wood shavings are also dust-free, unlike sawdust.
 If you make chicken bedding from wood shavings, your chickens will be at minimal risk of getting respiratory diseases from dust.

 In addition, wood shavings don’t attract pests such as mites.
 Wood shavings stay longer and don’t require frequent changing, unlike sawdust.
-Wood shavings smell much better than straw and sawdust, especially if they come from pleasant-smelling types of woods such as pine.
+These smell much better than straw and sawdust, especially if they come from pleasant-smelling types of woods such as pine.